jtarchie/short-generator/README.md

 ## Limitations

-- Currently uses `say` for voiceover; future plans include exploring AI-generated voices
+- Currently uses AI-generated voices from ElevenLabs.
 - Does not automatically upload to Youtube

 ## Usage